 Interesting Read: Top 12 Must Visit Offbeat Places in Himachal

-There are a number of hotels, homestays and some resorts in and around Palampur if you wish to spend a night there during your getaway from Dharamshala.
+There are several hotels, homestays, and some resorts in and around Palampur.
+If you wish to spend a night there during your getaway from Dharamshala, you may choose Palampur.
 I recommend staying at a tea estate to experience the best of this place.

 If you prefer luxurious accommodations then check out Norwood Villas or Country Cottages.

 Do you still have any questions or suggestions or need any help in planning your trip to Palampur?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans.